Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 Single table mapping ingests all line protocol points ingested through the InfluxDB Timestream Connector to the table defined with the `single_table_name` environment variable.
 The `measure_name` in each Timestream record is derived from the line protocol measurement.

-The following example shows the translation of a two line protocol points into a Timestream for LiveAnalytics table, using a Timestamp with second precision and a `single_table_nam` Lambda environment variable configured to `influxdb-measures`:
+The following example shows the translation of two line protocol points into a Timestream for LiveAnalytics table, using Timestamps with second precision and a `single_table_name` Lambda environment variable configured to `influxdb-measures`:

 #### Line Protocol Points